 Brinton Todd J.

-Dr. Brinton is a Clinical Associate Professor of Medicine (Cardiology) and Consulting Associate Professor of Bioengineering at Stanford University.
-He is an attending interventional cardiologist at both Stanford University Medical Center and the Palo Alto VA Medical Center.
-He has served as the fellowship director for the Stanford Program in Biodesign since 2005 and also co-directs both the executive education program in innovation management and the Stanford graduate course series in biodesign Innovation.
+Dr. Brinton is a Clinical Professor of Medicine (Cardiology) and Adjunct Professor of Bioengineering at Stanford University.
+He is also an attending interventional cardiologist at both Stanford University Medical Center and the Palo Alto VA Medical Center.
+He has served as the fellowship director for the Stanford Byers Center for Biodesign since 2005 and also co-directs both the executive education program in innovation management and the graduate course series in biodesign innovation at Stanford.

-Dr. Brinton completed his medicine, cardiology, and interventional training at Stanford University.
+Dr. Brinton completed his internal medicine, cardiology, and interventional cardiology training at Stanford University.
 He holds an MD from the Chicago Medical School and a BS in Bioengineering from the University of California, San Diego.
 He is co-founder and board director for Shockwave Medical and BioParadox, Inc., which are both venture-backed medical device companies in the cardiovascular space.
-He also serves on the board of directors of Qool Therapeutics and Infogard Laboratories.
-In addition, he serves on the advisory board of a number of early-stage medical device companies where he focuses on clinical development and strategy.
-Prior to medical school he was the Clinical Research Director for Pulse Metric, Inc., a medical device start-up company.
+He served on the board of directors of Infogard Laboratories prior to acquisition.
+He also serves on the advisory board of a number of early-stage medical device companies where he focuses on both technical and clinical development strategy.
+Prior to medical school, he was the Clinical Research Director for Pulse Metric, Inc., a venture-backed medical device start-up company.